Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted, adhering to all criteria.
-The informed clues are highly specific, the misinformed clues create good ambiguity, and the fake clues provide strong misdirection to the incorrect options.
-The difficulty is well-balanced.
+The informed clues are high quality and directly point to the correct answer without overlap.
+The fake clues are also very strong in their misdirection.
+The misinformed clues are somewhat weak in creating productive ambiguity, as the themes are very common in animated films.
+The difficulty is appropriately balanced.

 ---